coderefinery/git-intro/_episodes/01-motivation.md

 - If you are already familiar with Git, have you ever had to google for a command to solve your problem?

-What is the problem with this kind of version control:
+What is the problem with this kind of version control (reproduced with permission; the colleagues have switched to Git and are now happy Git users):

 ```shell
 $ ls